-Life Support’s vision is to champion a Regional Fire Authority (RFA).
-State law provides the framework for cities, towns and fire districts to consider forming an RFA as a way to gain service efficiencies through consolidation while retaining local control regional fire protection.
-The legislature noted that the ability to respond to emergency situations by many of Washington state’s fire and protection jurisdictions had not kept up with the state’s needs and that efficiencies could be gained by regional fire protection service delivery.
+Life Support’s efforts to bolster Fire and Emergency Medical Services (EMS) is for you.
+We champion the efforts of Kittitas County Fire District 7 in creating a Regional Fire Authority (RFA) planning for a future of a consistently dependable and professional emergency medical and fire agency, combined with dedicated volunteers.
+State law provides the framework for cities, towns, and fire districts to form an RFA as a way to gain service efficiencies through consolidation.
+The legislature noted that the ability to respond to emergencies by many of Washington state’s fire and protection jurisdictions had not kept up with the demands and that efficiencies can occur by a regional fire and EMS response system.

-There are also Volunteer Fire Districts, such as Fire Districts 1, 3, 6 & 7 which serve rural areas of the county that are not covered by a municipal department (outside of city limits).
-These districts are also volunteer based.
+There are also Volunteer Fire Districts, such as Fire Districts 1, 3, 6 & 7, which serve rural areas of the county that are not covered by a municipal department (outside of city limits).
+These districts are also volunteer-based.

 Also, we have a separate transport paramedic service (Medic One) dedicated to the Upper County.
 They are not fire-based.
 Their primary job is to transport all patients in Upper County and provide pre-hospital care.
 When called on, they cover Thorp to Snoqualmie Pass and everything in between, including the back-country.